What is the Difference between Enzyme Wash and Bio Wash?

-Enzyme wash and Bio wash or polishing are two important wash in garments washing.
+The enzyme wash and Bio wash or polishing are two important wash in garments washing.
 Both of those provide the garments softer and smoother handle.
-Though Enzyme wash and Bio wash or polishing has some similarity but there’s some basic difference by which anyone can differentiate between these.
+Though Enzyme wash and Bio wash or polishing have some similarity there’s some basic difference by which anyone can differentiate between these.

 Bio Wash/ Polishing

-To minimize the adverse effect of stone wash, the garments are washed by using enzyme.
-Enzyme breaks the surface cellulose fibers of the fabric and removes during washing.
+To minimize the adverse effect of stone washing, the garments are washed by using enzymes.
+The enzyme breaks the surface cellulose fibers of the fabric and removes them during washing.

-The bio polishing treatment remove the fuzz and pilling from the fabric surface and gives the fabric a softer and smoother handle, superior color brightness and glossier appearance.
+The bio polishing treatment removes the fuzz and pilling from the fabric surface and gives the fabric a softer and smoother handle, superior color brightness, and glossier appearance.

-The cellulose enzyme molecule is not so large than bio polishing enzyme molecule.
+The cellulose enzyme molecule is not so large as the bio polishing enzyme molecule.

-The cellulose enzyme molecule is too large to penetrate the interior of a cotton fiber.
+The cellulose enzyme molecule is too large to penetrate the interior of cotton fiber.

 Fading of color